Almost a decade back, building mobile-friendly websites was the main challenge.

 The rampant popularity of mobile apps would suggest otherwise.
 There are many reasons you should consider app development as a blogger.

 This piece breaks down some of those reasons.
-Make sure you do your due diligence before choosing a path to create your app.
+Ensure you do your due diligence before choosing a path to create your app.
 Choose an app-building solution that suits your needs best.